andrada08/BellyCam-Model/Instructions.md

-# How to use model:
+# How to use this model

 ## 1. Install DeepLabCut (DLC)